Eight banks join Markit and Thomson Reuters chat network

-Goldman Sachs Group Inc, JPMorgan Chase & Co and six other banks have agreed to join a new instant messaging network from Markit and Thomson Reuters Corp to connect disparate messaging systems.
+Goldman Sachs Group Inc (GS.N), JPMorgan Chase & Co (JPM.N) and six other banks have agreed to join a new instant messaging network from Markit and Thomson Reuters Corp (TRI.TO) to connect disparate messaging systems.

 The network, called Markit Collaboration Services, was launched on Monday and allows members to chat with one another regardless of the proprietary messaging technology that each firm uses.